Newbury Park, Redbridge

 The manor of Newbury was part of Barking Abbey’s extensive landholdings in the Ilford area until the dissolution of the monasteries, when Henry VIII granted it to Sir Richard Gresham.

-At the end of 1947, underground trains finally replaced the old steam service and this was accompanied by the distinctive remodelling of the existing station, with an arched concrete and copper canopy for buses (shown in the photograph at the top of the page*), which won a Festival of Britain award for architectural merit.
+At the end of 1947, underground trains finally replaced the old steam service and this was accompanied by the distinctive remodelling of the existing station, with an arched concrete, copper-clad canopy for buses (shown in the photograph at the top of the page*), which won a Festival of Britain award for architectural merit.

 Newbury Park has a growing number of residents of south Asian birth or descent, originating from all parts of the sub-continent, and they accounted for the majority of the ward’s population at the 2011 census.
 At Newbury Park primary school around three-quarters of children speak English as an additional language.